Transformers: Revenge of the Fallen: Plot

 In 17,000 B.C., seven Primes—the highest ruling Cybertronians—collect Energon from Star Harvesters, machines that consume stars to harness their energy.
-The Primes have a sacred rule to never deplete a star that sustains life.
+The Primes have a sacred rule never to deplete a star that sustains life.
 One of them violates this rule by ordering the construction of a Star Harvester on Earth, for which he becomes "the Fallen", the original Decepticon, and is defeated by the other Primes.

 In the present day, two years after the battle of Mission City, (Note: As depicted in Transformers (2007)) the Autobots and the humans have formed NEST (Non-biological Extraterrestrial Species Treaty), a classified joint task force to eliminate the remaining Decepticons.
+Two Decepticons, Sideways and Demolishor, are killed in Shanghai, but the latter warns of the Fallen's return.
+Later, the Decepticon Soundwave hacks a military satellite to track and steal the last known shard of the AllSpark from a US Navy base in Diego Garcia.

+Meanwhile, Sam Witwicky, now attending college, finds a smaller AllSpark shard from when he used it to kill Megatron, and starts seeing Cybertronian symbols when he touches it.
+The shard brings many of the kitchen appliances to life, which attempt to kill Sam and his parents, but Bumblebee rescues them.
+Sam gives the shard to his girlfriend, Mikaela Banes, who captures the small Decepticon Wheelie when he attempts to steal it.

-Two Decepticons, Sideways and Demolishor, are defeated in Shanghai, but the latter warns of the Fallen's return before being killed.
-Meanwhile, the Decepticon Soundwave hacks a military satellite to track and steal the last known piece of the AllSpark shard from a U.S Navy base in Diego Garcia.
-The Constructicons use it to resurrect Megatron while tearing off parts from one of their own to repair his body, and Megatron returns to the Fallen.
-The Fallen sends Megatron and his second-in-command, Starscream, to kill Optimus Prime and capture Sam Witwicky, who now unknowingly contains the knowledge of the AllSpark within his mind after using it to kill Megatron.
+Meanwhile, the Constructicons use the other stolen shard to resurrect Megatron while tearing off parts from one of their own to repair his body, and Megatron returns to the Fallen.
+The Fallen sends Megatron and his second-in-command, Starscream, to kill Optimus Prime and capture Sam, who unknowingly contains knowledge of the AllSpark in his mind; Megatron believes the symbols Sam sees will lead the Decepticons to a new Energon source.